arthtyagi/dirtreeutil/README.md

 ![PyPI](https://img.shields.io/pypi/v/dirtreeutil)

 # dirtreeutil
-A Python utility to list your directory like a tree with formatting and options.
+A Python utility to list your directories like a tree with formatting and options.

 ### How to use?